What does permanent magnet mean?

 Common confusions

-- A permanent magnet is not the same as a critical raw material or strategic raw material.
+- Treating the permanent magnet itself as a critical or strategic raw material.

 Related regulations